Do Cats Pee & Poop at the Same Time? Feline Anatomy Explained

 Will My Cat Use the Same Litter Box to Pee and Poop?

-If you have too few litter boxes for the number of cats in your home and you aren’t emptying the boxes frequently enough for the liking of your cat or cats, then you may end up with a cat that chooses to use the litter box for either peeing or pooping, and doing the opposite elsewhere in the house.
+If you have too few litter boxes for the number of cats in your home and you are not emptying the boxes frequently enough for the liking of your cat or cats, then you may end up with a cat that chooses to use the litter box for either peeing or pooping and doing the opposite elsewhere in the house.
 Improper litter box maintenance or having too few litter boxes for the number of cats in the home are both common causes of inappropriate peeing or pooping in the home.

 Important Medical Considerations